SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 provides additional support for a larger number of browsers along with improved support for modern advanced web-app testing problems.

-*NOTE:  We will add a description to the docs of those new features--for now we refer readers to the release announcement.*
+*NOTE:  We will add a description of SEL 2.0 new features--for now we refer readers to the release announcement.*